Crowley004/python-work/README.md

 # python-work

-## this my progress in Python Crash Course by Eric Matthes
+## this is my progress in Python Crash Course by Eric Matthes